krestfield/docs/pki/create_a_pfx.md

 * MachineKeySet=true

   * The keys will be stored in the Local Machine store.
-Certificates that are used by web servers or services will require the keys to be stored here
+Certificates that are used by web servers or services will require the keys to be stored here.
+But this doesn't really matter if your intention is to export the PFX for use elsewhere

 * HashAlgorithm